Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: Introduction

 In this article, we extend the above construction slightly in order to keep the information in the Young tableaux that are generated by the RS algorithm; we do not discard the information in the tableaux.
 As a result, we get a slightly richer random object which we call the Poissonized Robinson-Schensted process.
 This object can be interpreted in several ways.
 If one views the object as a continuous time Young diagram valued stochastic process, then its fixed time marginals are exactly the Poissonized Plancherel measure.
 Moreover, the joint distribution at several times form a Schur process as defined in \cite{Okounkov01correlationfunction}.
 The proof uses only simple properties of the RS correspondence and elementary probabilistic arguments.
 The model is defined in Section 2 and its distribution is characterized in Section 3.

 We also show that the process itself is a special case of stochastic dynamics related to Plancherel measure studied in \cite{Borodin_stochasticdynamics}.
 Unlike the construction from \cite{Borodin_stochasticdynamics}, our methods in this article do not rely on machinery from representation theory.
-Instead, the results given here are proven using elementary techniques from probability and combinatorics.
+Instead, the proof goes by first finding the multi-time distribution in terms of Poisson probability mass functions using elementary techniques from probability and combinatorics.
+Only after this, we identify this in terms of a Schur process.
+The derivation of the distribution does not rely on this previous theory.
 The connection here allow us to immediately see asymptotics for the model, in particular it converges to the Airy-2 line ensemble under the correct scaling.
 This is discussed in Section 4.

 It is also possible to obtain the Poissonized RS process as a limit of a discrete time Young diagram process in a natural way.
 Instead of starting with a Poisson point process, one instead starts with a point process on a lattice so that the number of points at each site has a geometric distribution.
 This model was first considered by Johansson in Section 5 of \cite{JoDPP}, in particular see his Theorem 5.1.
 Again, the approach we take in this article uses only elementary techniques from probability and combinatorics which is in contrast to the analytical methods used in \cite{JoDPP}.
 This is discussed in Section 5.